mpv-player/mpv/DOCS/man/options.rst

         behavior tends to change around with each mpv release.

-        The track selection properties will return the option value outside of playback (as expected), but during playback, the affective track selection is returned.
+        The track selection properties will return the option value outside of playback (as expected), but during playback, the effective track selection is returned.
 For example, with ``--aid=auto``, the ``aid`` property will suddenly return ``2`` after playback initialization (assuming the file has at least 2 audio tracks, and the second is the